khemans/homes-max/PRD.md

 - ✅ As a homebuyer, I want to understand property rights, easements, and legal considerations in clear terms
 - ✅ As a homebuyer, I want to research building permits and code compliance records
 - ✅ As a homebuyer, I want to save properties for future reference and comparison
-- ✅ As a homebuyer, I want to generate printable property reports for my records
+- ✅ As a homebuyer, I want to generate printable property reports with comprehensive public records data for my records
 - ✅ As a real estate professional, I want access to comprehensive property data to better serve my clients
 - ✅ As a user, I want a professional, trustworthy platform that instills confidence
 - ✅ As a user, I want to access Cotality's advanced risk analytics and property intelligence